-Lastly, a pool-enabled data source provides a set of getConnection methods.
-The methods include:
+A pool-enabled data source provides the following getConnection methods:

-- getConnection(): Returns a connection that is associated with the user name and password that was used to connect to the database. - getConnection(String username, String password): Returns a connection that is associated with the given user name and password. - getConnection(java.util.Properties labels): Returns a connection that matches a given label. - getConnection(String username, String password, java.util.Properties labels): Returns a connection that is associated with a given user name and password and that matches a given label.
+- getConnection(): Returns a connection that is associated with the user name and the password that were used to connect to the database. - getConnection(String username, String password): Returns a connection that is associated with the specified user name and password. - getConnection(java.util.Properties labels): Returns a connection that matches a specified label. - getConnection(String username, String password, java.util.Properties labels): Returns a connection that is associated with a specified user name and password, and that matches a specified label.

 An application uses the getConnection methods to borrow a connection handle from the pool that is of the type java.sql.Connection.
-If a connection handle is already in the pool that matches the requested connection (same URL, user name, and password) then it is returned to the application; or else, a new connection is created and a new connection handle is returned to the application.
-An example for both Oracle and MySQL are provided.
+If a connection handle is already in the pool that matches the requested connection (same URL, user name, and password), then it is returned to the application.
+Otherwise, a new connection is created and a new connection handle is returned to the application.
+The following examples demonstrate how to borrow a connection for Oracle Database and MySQL Database respectively: